jrroosevelt/VS2PCG/VS2PCG_glossary.md

 # Lethal
 If this character wounds a defending supporting character, KO it. *(Lethal's text received errata to trigger on wound and not stun as is written on some older cards.)*

+# Locations
+You may use a Location (by turning it face down in your resource row or discarding it from your hand) to pay for a Super Power.
+But you may not use the same Location card to pay for multiple Super Powers.
+Each Super Power must be paid for sepa

 # Loyalty